centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## Template

-Skeleton of a [resource](#resource) that is reconfigured so that parameters defined on the skeleton are applied to the resource that inherits from it.
+Skeleton of a [resource](#resource) that is preconfigured so that parameters defined on the skeleton are applied to the resource that inherits from it.

 There are host templates, service templates and contact templates.